 Eightcap offers two types of accounts that incur differing fees and charges.
 The raw account type charges a commission that starts at $7 per round trip (trade entry plus exit).
 Its minimum spread starts at 0 pips.
 The standard account, on the other hand, charges no commission but its minimum spreads start at 1 pip.

 Like most brokers, currency majors like the EUR/USD and GBP/USD usually have a lower spread than minors and exotic pairs.
 The lowest advertised spread for Forex in the standard account type is 1 pip.
 However, in most cases, the spread brokers advertise is not usually the one they offer in the live market.
 At times, the spread depends on the market volatility.
+On the other hand, if a Raw account is opened, then under normal market conditions the spread can be 0.
 So, I went to the live platform to see typical spreads during the London and New York Overlap.

 The chart below shows the typical spreads for commodities advertised by Eightcap.